Dimension of the moduli space of a curve in the complex plane: Introduction

-is maximal.
-It can be seen that \begin{prop*} The couple of multiplicities $\left(\nu\left(\omega_{1}\right),\nu\left(\omega_{2}\right)\right)$, up to order, that maximizes its sum is an analytic invariant of $S$. \end{prop*} However, these two integers are not topologically invariant and in the topological class of a curve, they may vary widely. \begin{example*} Let $S$ be the curve $y^{6}-x^{7}=0$.
+thus the sum (\ref{eq:190}) cannot exceed $\nu\left(S\right).$ It can be seen that \begin{prop*} The couple of multiplicities $\left(\nu\left(\omega_{1}\right),\nu\left(\omega_{2}\right)\right)$, up to order, that maximizes its sum is an analytic invariant of $S$. \end{prop*} However, these two integers as well as their sum are not topologically invariant and in the topological class of a curve, they may vary widely. \begin{example*} Let $S$ be the curve $y^{p}-x^{q}=0$.
 Then the family

 is a basis of the Saito module since